|Committee membership||No. of meetings 2018: 2||Main committee responsibilities|

 Main activities of the Nomination Committee

 The Committee considered and authorised the potential conflicts of interest which might arise where a director has fiduciary responsibilities in respect of other organisations.
 The Committee concluded that no inappropriate conflicts of interest exist.
-The Committee also assigned the Chairman to review and agree with the Group Chief Executive his personal objectives for the forthcoming year.
+The Committee also assigned the Chair to review and agree with the Group Chief Executive his personal objectives for the forthcoming year.

-In December 2017 the Nomination Committee reviewed the Board's size and composition, the frequency of the process for Board and Committee meetings, and best practice for dealing with Board issues including drawing up a training and/or induction programme for the directors.
+In December 2018 the Nomination Committee reviewed the Board's size and composition, the frequency of the process for Board and Committee meetings, and best practice for dealing with Board issues including drawing up a training and/or induction programme for the directors.
 The terms of reference of the Committee were reviewed in conjunction with the Model Terms of Reference issued by the Institute of Chartered Secretaries and Administrators.
-The biographical details of the current directors can be found in the Board of Directors.
+The biographical details of the current directors can be found in the Board of Directors section.
 The Committee, having reviewed their independence and contribution to Board matters, confirms that the performance of each of the directors standing for re-election at this year's AGM continues to be effective and demonstrates commitment to their roles, including independence of judgement and time commitment for Board and Committee meetings.
 Accordingly the Committee has recommended to the Board that all current directors of the Company be proposed for re-election at the forthcoming AGM.

 On behalf of the Nomination Committee: